shank1729/judge-clone-assignment/Online-compiler/readme.md

 npm install
 ```

-congrats, it's ready to run at http://localhost:5000
+it's ready to run at http://localhost:5000/get-code
 now run using command

 ```bash
 npm start
 ```

-see your frontends at https://localhost:5000
-do what you want now.
+Make sure the compilers of C, C++, Java and Python are present in your system.
+The temp folder should be empty before starting the api.